isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/education.md

   - title: Can employees of private tuition and enrichment centres continue to work, even if centres have switched to online learning?
     content: |
-      Tuition and enrichment centres are required to abide by the nationwide safe management measures for workplaces.
+      Tuition and enrichment centres are required to abide by the nationwide [safe management measures for workplaces](https://www.mom.gov.sg/covid-19/requirements-for-safe-management-measures){:target="_blank"}.
 Tele-conferencing should be used in place of in-person meetings as far as possible.
 Where employees can perform their work by telecommuting from home, employers must ensure that they do so.

   - title: I am a private provider / Allied Health Professional offering services for students with Special Educational Needs (SEN) or disabilities.
 May I provide services and what are the safe management measures that I need to adhere to?
     content: |